dd32/td-gh-ex/readme.txt

 == Changelog ==

 = 119 =
+* Coupple of excaping functions were using the wrong attribute, esc_attr instead of esc_html
 * Added wp_body_open() to the theme
 * Added Requires PHP and Tested up to in the style.css